assimp/assimp/port/Assimp.NET/README.txt

 1) Download SWIG 2.0.0 or later (http://sourceforge.net/projects/swig/)
    Install it somewhere like (C:\Program Files\swigwin-2.0.0).

+   NOTE: you can leave this step out, provided the SWIG-generated files in the repository are up-to-date.
+This will usually be the case in release versions, but not necessarily in TRUNK.

 2) Download Boost 1.43.0 or later (http://www.boost.org/)
    Install it somewhere like (C:\Program Files\Boost\boost_1_43_0).